EmmasBox/highlightjs-jcl/README.md

 Allows you to highlight z/OS JCL syntax in code blocks using highlight.js

 # Installation
-Simply add highlightjs-JCL to your dependencies in your package.json (requires highlight.js to be installed).
+Simply add highlightjs-jcl to your dependencies in your package.json (requires highlight.js to be installed).
 Install using npm

 # Links